kaga/kaga.github.io/version-control/_posts/2021-03-03-Git-Part-3-Git-Branching.markdown

 ![github-desktop-create-branch-2](/assets/git/github-desktop-create-branch-2.png)

 > Tip - Put issue tracking reference, [such as jira reference](https://support.atlassian.com/jira-cloud-administration/docs/enable-smart-commits/), in a branch name to enable automation
+>
 > i.e. JIRA-123-Feature-A
 >
-> Tip - With Jira and BitBucket integration, you can create branch from Jira, with suggested name.
+> Tip 2 - With Jira and BitBucket integration, you can create branch from Jira, with suggested name.

-### How about larger feature
+### How about large feature

 It is possible to create a branch based on a branch